-Our project has highlighted the role and power of social media, especially Facebook, in assisting both nonprofit organizations and small businesses in expanding audience, getting donations, and increasing sales revenue.
+Our project has highlighted the role and power of social media, especially Facebook, in assisting both nonprofit organizations and small businesses in expanding their audience, getting donations, and increasing sales revenue.
 It has also touted the role that Front Porch Forum can play in bringing a community closer to together.

 Lately, I’ve been thinking about why Vermont town officials would want to leverage social media to augment municipal communications and how they may choose to do so.
 In fact, this is the subject of a session I have organized for the 69th Annual Town Officers’ Education Conferences that take place later this month.
 Joining me in this training session called “Municipal Communication: Best Practices and Legal Considerations” is attorney Charles Merriman and Front Porch Forum CEO, Michael Wood-Lewis.